binary-lover/CyberSecurityNotes/README.md

 - A brute-force attack is a trial-and-error method used by application programs to decode login information and encryption keys to use them to gain unauthorized access to systems.

+#### Replay Attack:

+- A replay attack is a form of network attack in which a valid data transmission is maliciously or fraudulently repeated or delayed.
+This is carried out either by the originator or by an adversary who intercepts the data and re-transmits it
+- attack on devices like smart cards, RFID tags, and secure token devices that use radio frequency (RF) communication to communicate with a reader.
+- The attacker eavesdrops on the communication between the legitimate reader and the device and then replays the communication to the device.

 #### **Subdomain:**

 - A subdomain is a separate part of your website that operates under the same primary domain name.